Leadership & Staff

 Co-Executive Director, Programs and Member Management

 Carolyn Ross has a passion for harnessing the wisdom of older adults to change how we experience the journey of aging.
-Carolyn has served as VMC’s Director of Strategic Initiatives for two years, launching the Village Incubator.
-Previously, she served as the Executive Director of Care Connections Network (CCN) in Huntington Beach for ten years, helping develop and guide CCN through the planning and implementation phases to produce a thriving village of multi-racial members and volunteers.
+Carolyn was previously VMC’s Director of Strategic Initiatives for two years, launching the Village Incubator.
+She has also served as the Executive Director of Care Connections Network (CCN) in Huntington Beach for ten years, helping develop and guide CCN through the planning and implementation phases to produce a thriving village of multi-racial members and volunteers.
 Carolyn is a strong supporter of the village movement and served as a member of the Village Movement California leadership team for two years.
 She worked as a consultant to the Evangelical Lutheran Church in America and as president of ALOA: Adult Lutherans Organized for Action to promote intentional programming and ministry for older adults in Lutheran congregations across the country.

 Carolyn also currently serves as a board member of the Huntington Beach Council on Aging.
 She has a BA from California State University, Long Beach, and an MSW from California State University, Fullerton.